Last Updated on 13/08/2025

 A. Source Page Relevance

-The relevance of the source page to the target page is a crucial factor that determines the amount of link juice passed.
+The relevance of the source page to the target page is a crucial factor determining the amount of link juice passed.
 If the source page is highly relevant to the target page, the link will carry more link juice.

 B. Link Placement

-The position of the link on the source page also affects the amount of link juice passed.
+The link’s position on the source page also affects the link juice passed.
 Links placed in the main body of the content are more valuable than those placed in the footer or sidebar.

 C. Anchor Text